andrew890/easysmf-samples/tutorial/Sample4.md

 We read and process the records the same way as in sample1.

 We attempt to get an existing entry from the Map for the program name.
-If it is found, we accumulate data in the existing entry.
 If it is not present, a new instance is created and added to the map with the corresponding key.

 ```